Imagine we open the borders and you, as a citizen, can live anywhere in the world. Where would you move?

 But the rest of the world, all those countries in orange and red, would drastically lose people.
 We’re talking most of Latin America, almost all of South America and Africa, and almost all of Eastern Europe and Asia.

-They’ll have to.
-In this world, countries can either compete (as in they can fix the problems and make their country a really great place to live and work in an effort to attract people to stay) or they can crumble.
-And if they crumble, like those red countries probably will, what if the green countries could “purchase” them in a kind of merger and acquisition type scenario?
+And would would happen to those countries as people moved in and out?
+In this world, countries can either compete—as in they can fix the problems and make their country a really great place to live and work in an effort to attract people to stay)—or they can crumble.
+And if they crumble, like those red countries probably will, what if the green countries could merge with them?

 This is what happens in the corporate world.
 Successful companies often merge with or acquire failing companies, and then apply their working model to the less successful company that doesn’t, elevating both brands.
 Instead of letting one company die, with all those people losing their jobs, the more successful company salvages the brand and helps them succeed, by applying all the resources they have that will help.